Kibrael/RPG/python/attributes.md

 used to measure the narrative force of groups.
 Usually, both groups would have a 0.
 This is modified based on situational context.
 For example, treasure seekers burst into a god's armory while he is girded for war.
 The treasure seekers may have a 0 or lower Inevitable group attribute while the god's may be as high as 5.
-The Inevitible score modifies the maximum boon tier available, adjust other attributes on their tables,
+The Inevitible score modifies the maximum boon tier available, increases player attributes by the the Inevitible: Group attribute (this can change dice pools and boon access), derived attributes are recalculated (like Alacrity)
+- increases to attributes from Inevitible do not grant new boons but do temporarily unlock new tiers of existing boons
+- If Wyrd increases, boon hand increases as well.
+Draw new cards to adjust for the increase in boon hand size.
+IE 1 Inevitible: Group adds 1 to Wyrd and 1 to boon hand size.

 ### Attribute Table: Dice Pools and Boons